 Acoustic Stimulation (methods, standards); Auditory Cortex (diagnostic imaging, physiology); Auditory Perception (physiology); Biomedical Research (methods, standards); Brain Mapping (methods, standards); Developmental Disabilities (diagnostic imaging, physiopathology); Evoked Potentials, Auditory (physiology); Humans; Magnetoencephalography (methods, standards); Practice Guidelines as Topic (standards)

 Journal of clinical neurophysiology : official publication of the American Electroencephalographic Society

 Digital Object Identifier (DOI)

 Shvarts, Vladimir and Mäkelä, Jyrki P., "Auditory Mapping With MEG: An Update on the Current State of Clinical Research and Practice With Considerations for Clinical Practice Guidelines" (2020).
-Neurology Articles.
+Neurology.
 717.